Consensys/doc.goquorum/docs/Concepts/Privacy/PrivateTransactionManager.md

 * Set the `PRIVATE_CONFIG` environment variable to a TOML configuration file that specifies the private transaction manager connection.
 * Use command line parameters to specify the private transaction manager connection.

-These options will be explained in detail in the sections below.
+These options will be explained in detail in the following sections.

 ## Direct IPC connection configuration